Financial Aid Process for current Midshipmen and Appointees

 Log-in to www.studentloans.gov select the link Complete Master Promissory Note and select Subsidized/Unsubsidized and follow the instructions.
 Note: MPNs are valid for ten years.
 Once you have an MPN on file, you will not need to complete one for later years.

 Financial aid is disbursed in equal installments for each tri-mester.
-Initial disbursements for each term are scheduled approximately 10 days after the first day of each term.
-Subsequent disbursements resulting from new awards or adjustments to financial aid awards are made on an ongoing basis throughout each term.
+Initial disbursements for each term are scheduled 3-4 weeks following the start of a term.
+Subsequent disbursements resulting from new awards or adjustments to financial aid awards are made on an ongoing basis throughout the academic year.